Hospice Care

 Where Are Services Provided?

-Hospice can offer pain relief, comfort and support to patients and their families.
-You can receive hospice services wherever you reside, but it most commonly happens at the home.
-Here is a list of some of the places where services are offered:
+Hospice can offer pain relief, comfort and support to patients and their families wherever the patient lives.
+Most commonly, this is at home.
+Here is a list of other the places where services are offered:

 • Nursing home